Namitha: Career

-2009−present

 However, by the turn of the decade, Namitha's popularity began to decline after several of her films failed to perform well and the South Indian film industry moved away from casting women in outright glamorous roles, a character that Namitha had become famed for performing.
 Film makers were also reluctant to cast Namitha opposite young male actors, as the older generation began to stop appearing in leading roles.
 She was relegated to increasingly smaller roles and guest appearances, while the big-budget horror film, Jaganmohini (2009), where she played the title role performed poorly at the box office.
-Likewise, she became engaged in disputes with her filmmakers, with the director of Azhagana Ponnuthan (2010), criticising the actress's lack of cooperation for the film's failure.
 She briefly prioritized her work in Kannada films in the early 2010s, while several of her films endured production delays including Ilamai Oonjal (2016).
 After several years without any film releases, she announced plans of making a comeback in 2016.

 In 2017, Namitha appeared on the Tamil reality television show, Bigg Boss hosted by Kamal Haasan.
 During her stint in the show, she was widely criticised for her harsh treatment of actress Oviya.
-Her upcoming projects include T. Rajender's Indraya Kadhal Da, where she plays the antagonist.
+She also seen in the Horror movies such as Pottu (2019) and Miya (2020).
+In 2021, she make a appearance in TV serial Pudhu Pudhu Arthangal and then on the comedy show Kanni Theevu Ullasa Ulagam 2.0 entertain the audience as a special guest.

 In the media

 At the height of her success in 2008, Namitha's devotee built her a temple near Coimbatore, Tamil Nadu.
 She became the second actress after Khushbu in the state to be immortalised in such a fashion by her fan following.
 In October 2010, there was an attempt to kidnap her by a fan at Trichy in Tamil Nadu.
-In 2012, the actress was chosen by Tokyo TV, a Japanese media station, as the "most beautiful person" in India.
 She has been an advocate of safe driving and in June 2012, she and Tamil actor Bharat promoted awareness of safe driving.

 Politics

-Namitha joined AIADMK on 24 April 2016 in the presence of party general secretary and Tamil Nadu chief minister J Jayalalithaa in Trichy.In 2019, Namitha along with actor Radha Ravi joined the Bharatiya Janata Party in the presence of party's national president J. P. Nadda in Chennai.
+Namitha joined AIADMK on 24 April 2016 in the presence of party general secretary and Tamil Nadu chief minister J Jayalalithaa in Trichy.
+In 2019, Namitha along with actor Radha Ravi joined the Bharatiya Janata Party in the presence of party's national president J. P. Nadda in Chennai.
 In July 2020, after 8 months of joining the BJP, Namitha was appointed as one of the state executive member of the BJP in Tamil Nadu.